 Our 3 Cs in Christ are coffee, conversation and contemplation as we gather for monthly discussions centered around faith, formation, growth and inspiration.

-Guest speaker Dr. Melanie Barrett leads a discussion on Pope Francis' Gaudete et Exultate.
+Sunday, November 4: Guest speaker Dr. Melanie Barrett (USML) leads a discussion on "Holiness in Today’s World: Discussing Pope Francis’ Apostolic Exhortation”

 All gatherings take place in church from 3:30 to 4:30pm and we encourage you to stay with us for 5:00pm Mass immediately following.